BUILTNYU/EVQUARIUM/README.md

         "ID" : 1,2,3,4,... (int64)

-        "miu": service rate (number of EVs charged/unit time) of one charger at this charging station (int64)
+        "mu": service rate (number of EVs charged/unit time) of one charger at this charging station (int64)

         "Number of Chargers" : the number of chargers at this charging station (int64)